We round up the top interior design trends that you’ll be seeing in 2020.

 What’s the next big design trend in kitchen decor?

 Looking to refresh your kitchen in 2020?
-Then you should take a look at these trending kitchen ideas.
+Then you should take a look at these trending kitchen and dining room ideas.

 1. The return of marble